Los Angeles Almanac Logo

 Physical Disability, Developmental Disability, and Domestic Violence Experience.
 Numbers in these categories do not include those for Glendale, Long Beach and Pasadena.

-* Accumulated numbers for all Service Planning Areas.
-These do not include those for Glendale, Long Beach and Pasadena.
+* Cumulative numbers for all Service Planning Areas.

 † Numbers are homeless population age 18 and over and percentages are prevalence in this population only.